-- The chastising becomes a Running Gag when Gunhed warns Brooklyn about it.
+- This chastising becomes a Running Gag when Gunhed warns Brooklyn about it.

-- Sidekick: Seven is this to Brooklyn and Eleven is also this to Nim.
+- Sidekick: Seven to Brooklyn and Eleven to Nim.

 - Hypercompetent Sidekick: Seven knows the layout of the island and, in general, does a lot less stupid shit than Brooklyn.

 - Robo Cam: there are several shots from the biodroid's perspective.